RobertSundling/neato-botvac/README.md

 Most users should choose `4.5.3_189`.
 See the [Firmware Version Notes](#firmware-version-notes) section below for more information on these firmware versions.

-**It is up to you whether to try the precertificate or self-signed certificate version.** *We do not yet know if the robot will accept either of these.* The best case would be if it accepts the self-signed firmware, as this is good for 100 years.
-Next best would be the precertificate firmware, which would be good until March 2026.
+**It is up to you whether to try the precertificate or self-signed certificate version.** The precertificate firmware [has been confirmed to work](https://github.com/RobertSundling/neato-botvac/discussions/6), so that one can be installed through at least March 2026. *We do not yet know if the robot will accept the self-signed firmware.* If it does, it will be installable for the next hundred years.

-Therefore, the best course of action is probably to try the self-signed version first, and if that does not work, try the precertificate version.
-If neither of those work, you will need to try an original firmware with the expired certificate, below, and use a [bypass method](#bypassing-certificate-expiration) to install it.
+If you are feeling adventurous, try the self-signed version first.
+If that does not work, use the precertificate version.

 ### Original firmware downloads (All certificates expired)